NEONScience/NEON-Data-Skills/tutorials/R/NEON-API/NEON-API-How-To.md

 To get a more accessible view of which sites have data for which months, you'll need to extract data from the nested list.
 There are a variety of ways to do this, in this tutorial we'll explore a couple of them.
-Here we'll use `fromJSON()`, in the `jsonlite` package, which doesn't fully flatten the nested list, but gets us the part we need.
-To use it, we need a text version of the content:
+Here we'll use `fromJSON()`, in the jsonlite package, which doesn't fully flatten the nested list, but gets us the part we need.
+To use it, we need a text version of the content.
+Data this way is not as human readable but is readable by the `fromJSON()` function.

+    # make this JSON readable -> "text"
     req.text <- content(req, as="text")

+    # Flatten data frame to see available data.
     avail <- fromJSON(req.text, simplifyDataFrame=T, flatten=T)
     avail